vladmirfox/pokeemerald-expansion/README.md

         - Setting Terrains.
     - Mid-turn speed recalculation.
     - Quick Poké Ball selection in Wild Battles
-        - Press `R` to use last selected Poké Ball
+        - Press `R` to use last selected Poké Ball.
         - Hold `R` to change selection with the D-Pad.
     - Faster battle intro
-        - Message and animation/cry happens at the same time
+        - Message and animation/cry happens at the same time.
     - Faster HP drain.
     - Battle Debug menu.
         - Accessed by pressing `Select` on the "Fight/Bag/Pokémon/Run" menu.
-    - Option to use AI flags in wild Pokémon battles
+    - Option to use AI flags in wild Pokémon battles.
     - FRLG/Gen4+ whiteout money calculation.
     - Configurable experience settings
         - Experience on catch.